No-Bake Biscoff Truffles

 I recommend chilling the truffles before dipping in melted chocolate.
 This will help the truffles maintain their shape.
 A helpful tool for dipping truffles are these dipping tools (I use them for all my truffle recipes!)
 I also suggest reading my tips for melting chocolate for this recipe.

-Truffles keep best when stored in the refrigerator.
-Keep them in an airtight container for up to a week!
-You can also freeze Biscoff truffles in an airtight container for up to 1 month.
+Truffles keep best when stored in an airtight container in the refrigerator for up to a week.
+You can also freeze Biscoff truffles in an airtight container for up to 3 months.
 I recommend putting parchment paper or wax paper between the layers of truffles so they don’t stick together.

 No-Bake Biscoff Truffles